In this Garmin 935 Review we briefly look at why the 935 is widely heralded as the Best Triathlon Watch.

 You can quite easily complete your first triathlon without a sports watch of any sort.
 You can quite easily use pretty much any sports watch for a triathlon, even an Apple Watch would be alright for most people (link to: the5krunner.com) .

 However if you intend to take triathlon at least half-seriously, if you have the money and if you rely on numbers for your triathlon training and racing then the Garmin 935 is undoubtedly the best choice.
 I used my first Garmin 935 earlier this year at Ironman UK.
-I re-bought one yesterday with my own money from Amazon UK (I’ll post the picture at the end – I do NOT get ANY Garmin samples).
+I re-bought one yesterday with my own money from Amazon UK.
+I’ll post the picture at the end – I get NOTHING from Garmin samples, info, freebies.

-Pretty much everyone at the Ironman Champs in KONA used Garmin in 2017.
+Pretty much everyone at the Ironman Champs in KONA used Garmins in 2017.
 Most Age Group athletes, who race with watches, use a Garmin (either the Fenix 5, Fenix 3, 920XT or 935) – at least that’s what I’ve seen from my own experience.
-They all use Garmin because they are at least vaguely serious athletes and have precise triathlon-related needs.
+They all use Garmin because they are at least vaguely serious athletes and have precise, and often complex, triathlon-related needs.

 Garmin 935 Review – PROs